Top 10 US Banks' Fund Availability Policy

 Cut-off time for check deposits

 For the bank to consider making your funds available on the same day you deposit your check, you must make the deposit in person before the bank’s established cutoff time on a business day when it's open.

-Here are the cut-off time for deposits at the 10 biggest banks in the U.S.:
+Here are the cut-off time for deposits at the biggest banks in the U.S.:

-|Banks||Standard Deposit||ATM Deposit|
+|Bank||Standard Deposit||ATM Deposit|

-|Bank of America||2pm local time||2pm local time|
+|Bank of America||2pm local time||5pm local time|

 |Wells Fargo||2pm local time||9pm local time (8pm in Alaska)|